Identity Politics and the Death of Christian Unity

 Furthermore, identity politics is not an ally in the since that I can learn from this book (the Bible) and I can learn from a book like this one (Critical Race Theory) as an equal partner.
 By no means.
 Rather, this second book gives me a few insights into people’s lives that show me how the Bible is relevant or can be applied.
 So, not, not two sources of absolute truth.
 Goodness, no. Rather, this book, whether it’s an actual book or a conversation with a minority friend or even a movie that offers me a minority perspective or a woman’s perspective, offers me insights into human experience, frankly, just like getting married or becoming a dad give me insights into human experience.
 And then I do my best to view what a book or a friend tells me through the lens of Scripture.
 Scripture is always our interpretive grid and our only source of absolute truth.

-And if nothing else, identity politics is an unexpected ally because it should teach us to do this with groups of people who are not like us, what Scripture tells husbands to do with wives: live with them in an understanding way.
+And if nothing else, identity politics should teach us to do this with groups of people who are not like us, what Scripture tells husbands to do with wives: live with them in an understanding way.

 Or think of Paul:“For just as the body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ.
 13 For in one Spirit we were all baptized into one body—Jews or Greeks, slaves or free—and all were made to drink of one Spirit” (1 Cor.
 12:12–13).
 And then he tells us: “The parts of the body that seem to be weaker are indispensable, and on those parts of the body that we think less honorable we bestow the greater honor…[And] If one member suffers, all suffer together; if one member is honored, all rejoice together” (12:22–26).

-Identity politics is an unexpected ally if it helps us to do that.
+Identity politics may be helpful insofar as it helps us to do that.

 III.
 IDENTITY POLITICS IS A MISLEADING ALLY—AN ANTI-THEOLOGY